baptiste-roullin/typographie-frenchy/README.md

 It's a shorcut for :
 build && <sketchTool path> run <plugin path> testRegex

-#### Debuging
+##### Debuging

-There's a little debug mode, enabled by placed a file named "debug" in the assets folder.
+There's a little debug mode, enabled by placed a file named "debug.txt" in the assets folder.
 It results in logs in the console and in Sketch, when using the plugin.